 It was exciting to see the end result last week of years of preparations and planning, followed by months of putting in long hours working on the hotel’s pre-opening.
 And to say the least, the Qbic London City Hotel has come out to be amazing …

-The Qbic concept is a unique in many ways answering the needs of today’s world.
-It solves problems which hotel businesses, travelers and destinations are dealing with on a continuous basis.
+The Qbic concept is unique in many ways answering the needs of today’s world.
+It solves problems that hotel businesses, travelers, and destinations are dealing with on a continuous basis.

 For a business to be successful it should be solving a challenging problem.
 Differentiate your concept by solving a problem your competition is not addressing.
 This will truly make you stand out from the pack and give you a unique story to build the success of your brand around.

 Qbic Hotels took this approach a bit further.
 It actually decided more than one problem the hotel industry is facing; it addressed issues concerning real estate, economic downturn, traveler needs, and hotel business inefficiencies.

 Yes, they set the BAR high for themselves, looking to create a new standard.

 Here a list of common problems in the hotel industry they set out to solve: